4 Factors & 5 Charts – How Much Food Should a Cat Eat

 The next thing to pay attention to is how big or small your cat is.
 Larger cats naturally require more food, while smaller ones may eat only what they need to fill their energy levels.

-Weight control, no matter how that sounds, is something that you should pay attention to when it comes to your purry friends.
+Weight control, no matter how that sounds, is something that you should pay attention to when it comes to your purry little friends.
 Being overweight is one thing, but being overweight and having lots of body fat might not be good for your cat’s overall health and well-being.

 3. Activities